amitxv/PC-Tuning/docs/post-install.md

 ## Install Drivers

-- GPU drivers will be installed in a later step so do not install them at this stage
+- GPU driver will be installed in a later step so do not install it at this stage

 - You can find drivers by searching for drivers that are compatible with your device HWID.
 See [media/device-hwid-example.png](/media/device-hwid-example.png) in regard to finding your HWID in device manager for a given device

+- If you do not have network connectivity at this stage, you may need to download your drivers from another device

 - Try to obtain the driver in its INF form so that it can be installed in device manager as executable installers usually install other bloatware along with the driver itself.
 Most of the time, you can extract the installer's executable with 7-Zip to obtain the driver